History in Georgia State Parks

 Admission Fees & Passes

 Admission fees vary among historic sites, and disabled veteran discounts are available.
 Group rates are available with reservations.
 History enthusiasts and home schoolers can save money with a State Historic Site Annual Pass.
 These provide unlimited admission to Georgia’s state historic sites and may be purchased at the sites or online.
-Combo passes including Georgia’s State Parks are also available, and free passes may be checked out from Georgia public libraries.
+Free passes may be checked out from Georgia public libraries.
 Buy Passes.

 Pet Policy